edmoundtysonjr-cmyk/cryptlib/architecture.md

 ### Certificate Store Interface

-cryptlib utilizes commercial-strength RDBMSí to store keys in the internationally standardised X.509 format.
+cryptlib utilizes commercial-strength RDBMS‚Äô to store keys in the internationally standardised X.509 format.
 The certificate store integrates seamlessly into existing databases and can be managed using existing tools.
 For example a key database stored on an MS SQL Server might be managed using